-Subject to adjustment as described below, the maximum number of shares of our common stock that may be delivered in satisfaction of awards under the 2023 Plan is (i) 4,500,000, plus (ii) the number of shares of common stock subject to any award under a Prior Plan as of the Effective Date of the 2023 Plan that become available as a result of the termination, cancellation or forfeiture of such awards under such Prior Plan.
+Subject to adjustment as described below, the maximum number of shares of our common stock that may be delivered in satisfaction of awards under the A&R 2023 Plan is (i) 8.5 million, plus (ii) the number of shares of common stock subject to any award under a Prior Plan as of June 7, 2023 that become available as a result of the termination, cancellation or forfeiture of such awards under such Prior Plan after June 7, 2023.

-Shares of our common stock to be issued under the 2023 Plan may be authorized but unissued shares of our common stock or previously issued shares acquired by us.
-If any shares of our common stock underlying awards that are settled in cash, canceled, forfeited or otherwise expire or lapse without being exercised (to the extent applicable), the shares of common stock allocable to the terminated portion of such award will again be available for issuance under the 2023 Plan.
+Shares of our common stock to be issued under the A&R 2023 Plan may be authorized but unissued shares of our common stock or previously issued shares acquired by us.
+If any shares of our common stock underlying awards that are settled in cash, canceled, forfeited or otherwise expire or lapse without being exercised (to the extent applicable), the shares of common stock allocable to the terminated portion of such award will again be available for issuance under the A&R 2023 Plan.

-However, notwithstanding the foregoing, the following shares of common stock will not be available for issuance under the Plan: (a) shares withheld from an award under the 2023 Plan or a Prior Plan to satisfy the tax withholding obligations with respect to such award, (b) shares withheld from an award under the 2023 Plan or a Prior Plan in payment of the exercise price of an award requiring exercise, (c) shares repurchased on the open market by us using proceeds from the exercise price paid with respect to awards under the 2023 Plan or a Prior Plan, or (d) gross shares subject to an SAR granted under the 2023 Plan or a Prior Plan that are not issued in connection with the stock-settlement of such SAR.
+However, notwithstanding the foregoing, the following shares of common stock will not be available for issuance under the Plan: (a) shares withheld from an award under the A&R 2023 Plan or a Prior Plan to satisfy the tax withholding obligations with respect to such award, (b) shares withheld from an award under the A&R 2023 Plan or a Prior Plan in payment of the exercise price of an award requiring exercise, (c) shares repurchased on the open market by us using proceeds from the exercise price paid with respect to awards under the A&R 2023 Plan or a Prior Plan, or (d) gross shares subject to an SAR granted under the A&R 2023 Plan or a Prior Plan that are not issued in connection with the stock-settlement of such SAR.